DevFLeo/DevFLeo/README.md

 - **ELE/DELE** (Português) / **He/Him** (English)

 ## ⚡ Curiosidade / Fun fact...
-- Sou novo no GitHub e ainda estou aprendendo os processos.
-Talvez eu não saiba o que estou fazendo, mas estou animado para explorar e aprender! / I’m new to GitHub and still learning the ropes.
-I might not know what I’m doing, but I’m excited to explore and learn.
+- Estou explorando o GitHub como um novo universo.
+Posso estar perdido no mapa, mas sei que o melhor jeito de aprender é navegando! / I’m exploring GitHub as a new world.
+I might be a bit lost, but I know that the best way to learn is to explore!